Foundations of Computing

 Charles D. Allison

 Professor Allison has degrees in mathematics and twenty years experience as a professional software engineer.
 He has been at UVU since 2001, specializing in programming languages, software design, mathematical foundations of computing, scientific computing, C++, and Python.
-He has over 100 publications, including two C++ books, and an interactive textbook on the Theory of Computation.
+He has over 100 publications, including two C++ books, and a textbook on the Theory of Computation.

 Table of Contents